Merlin in comics: Original Merlin

 The first Merlin of the Marvel Universe is apparently the figure of Arthurian legend, hailing from 6th century A.D.
 Britain.
 He was born in Carmarthen, Wales.
 He was a powerful sorcerer who acted as teacher, advisor, and defender of King Arthur Pendragon of Camelot.
 Merlin warned King Arthur that his son, Mordred, would be responsible for the end of Camelot, but before Arthur could put the baby to death, he was rescued and raised in anonymity.
 Merlin was responsible for teaching magic to Morgan le Fay, though she turned against him and became one of King Arthur's greatest foes.

 Knowing that Britain would need a champion to face the likes of Morgan and Mordred, he sought a boy to become the first Black Knight.
 He had this boy, Percy, trained in all known forms of combat, and when he grew up, Percy was presented with the Ebony Blade.
 When Percy died, Merlin cast a spell that ensured he would have successors in future centuries.

 Merlyn appears in Excalibur, now calling himself the Great Hierophant as the ruler of the Holy Republic of Fae, part of the Foul Courts of Otherworld.
 He is later revealed to be an ally of Morgan le Fey and Clan Akkaba and shares their hatred of mutants.

 Other characters named Merlin

 Other beings have also claimed the name Merlin, besides the Merlin of Arthurian legend:

 Impostor Merlin

 This being was apparently 10,000 years old, and apparently was a savage that came to possess some portion of the same Bloodgem that Ulysses Bloodstone would later possess, which gave him immortality and eternal youth.
 The false Merlin was revived in modern times after his coffin was found.
 Merlin claims to be a mutant and had the ability to control the minds of others, create illusions, project force bolts, levitate objects, teleport himself, create force fields, and alter his own appearance.

 Dire Wraith version

 Another being posing as Merlin was sent by Immortus to fight the Avengers.
-This being was revealed to be a Dire Wraith with no connection to the real Merlin.
+This Merlin was a Dire Wraith with no connection to the real Merlin.